2pisoftware/cmfive-docs/_tutorials/installation/installation.md

  ]);
  ```

-Open up a normal terminal window in VSCode.
+12. Open up a normal terminal window in VSCode.
 If you closed the terminal window when you closed the MySQL terminal above, there should be a small screwdriver and wrench symbol at the bottom blue bar of your window on the left.
 Clicking on this will re-open the terminal.<br>
 To return the MySQL terminal to a normal terminal window look at the small menu on the right of the terminal window.
 There should be a wrench and screwdriver symbol with the name of your container next to it.
 If you hover over the name of the container a trash can symbol should appear.
 Clicking on this will return you to the normal terminal.

 ![Closing the MySQL Terminal](/assets/images/closing_mysql_shell.png)

 In the terminal window run ```chmod 777 -R cache/ storage/ uploads/```

-Attach a shell to the cmfive-boilerplate container.
+13. Attach a shell to the cmfive-boilerplate container.
 To do this go to the docker tab in VSCode.

 Right click the cmfive-boilerplate container (Under CONTAINERS and cmfive-boilerplate.
 The one called cmfive-boilerplate_webapp) and click ```Attach Shell```.

-Type the below command into the terminal.
+14. Type the below command into the terminal.
 ```sh
 php cmfive.php
 ```
-Running through commands 1-4 will get you set up and ready to go.
-Here is an explanation of each command.
+15. Running through commands 1-4 will get you set up and ready to go.
+Here is an explanation of each command:
     1. Will install any third party libraries Cmfive requires via Composer (the composer executable is bundled with the Boilerplate repo).
     2. Will install all Cmfive migrations.
     3. Will set up an administrator user, needed to log in to a new Cmfive install.
     4. Will generate encryption keys used by Cmfive.

-Open a new VSCode window that does not have a repository open in it.
+16. Open a new VSCode window that does not have a repository open in it.
 Go to the terminal.
 Choose View an Terminal from the toolbar menu if it does not automatically appear at the bottom of your new menu.
 This terminal should not be attached to any container, so it should have the name of your computer and no repository name after it.

-In this terminal run the following commands one at a time:
+17. In this terminal run the following commands one at a time:
 ```sh
 sudo chmod 777 -R storage/
 sudo chmod 777 -R cache/